loganmarchione/loganmarchione.com/content/posts/2022/10p2/index.md

 In my case, I'm running Gitea and Drone at home, so I'm going to self-host Renovate and run the Renovate Docker image as a Drone step.

-It's important to note that there are two configuration files, and it's recommended to keep as much configuration as possible in the per-repository files, so that end users have the most flexibility and transparency.
+It's important to note that there are two configuration files, but it's recommended to keep as much configuration as possible in the per-repository files so that end users have the most flexibility and transparency.
 - [global configuration](https://docs.renovatebot.com/self-hosted-configuration/) (called `config.js`)
 - [per-repository configuration](https://docs.renovatebot.com/configuration-options/) (called `renovate.json`)